mpwillson/pcloud/README_pcp.md

 pCloud-hosted file (i.e. remote) is indicated by a prefix of `p:`. pCloud pathnames are absolute (i.e. must start with a /).

-If to_file is a directory, pcp.py will create a file in that directory with the same file name as the from_file.
+If destination is a directory, pcp.py will create a file in that directory with the same file name as the source file.

 # OPTIONS
 There are no pcp.py-specific command options.